-As part of this circulation plan parking spaces were counted from an aerial photo provided by Google, and the Carleton Security staff provided a count of parked cars to represent current demand (the slightly higher afternoon count is listed below):
+As part of this circulation plan parking spaces were counted from an aerial photo provided by Google.
 Supply is approximately 894 parking spaces on-campus.
-Parking supply on city street is assumed to be approximately the same 407 spaces

-Demand in 2018 counts 689 on-campus vehicles and 190 vehicles parked on street spaces (879 total).
-Therefore, as in the past, the demand for parking can be met on-campus.
+Parking supply on city streets is assumed to be approximately the same 407 spaces.
+Therefore, as in the past, the needs for parking can be met on campus and meets the City code requirements.